vikumkbv/Cloud-Based-POS-system/Readme.md

 You should contribute to the availale project (angular/spring boot) folders respectively.

-Frontend - Angular 9
+Front-end - Angular 9

-Backend - Spring boot 2.1.9 (JDK 8) Gradle
+Back-end - Spring boot 2.1.9 (JDK 8) Gradle